EGI-Federation/cloud-info-provider/.github/CONTRIBUTING.md

 - X is a major release, which may not be fully compatible with prior major releases
 - Y is a minor release, which adds both new features and bugfixes
-- Z is a patch release, which adds just bug fixes
+- Z is a patch release, which adds just bugfixes

 Releases are generally performed after any bugfix / feature enhancement pull request merge.
 You can watch the GitHub repository for updates.
 The latest